vext-python/vext/README.md

-Some things don't easily work in virtualenv, so use them from the system python, without --system-site-packages.
+Some things don't easily work in virtualenv and venv, so use them from the system python, without --system-site-packages.

 [![Build Status](https://travis-ci.org/stuaxo/vext.svg?branch=master)](https://travis-ci.org/stuaxo/vext)